In this film we see a man at a family barbecue. He is offered a glass of wine. He says, No, I'm driving Gran home.

 Victoria Police have the right to pull drivers over at any time and test their saliva for traces of illicit drugs including THC, the active component in cannabis, methamphetamines and ecstasy.

 The procedure for random roadside drug testing is:

 - drivers are asked to provide a saliva sample by placing a small absorbent pad on their tongue for a few seconds

 - if this test is also positive, the sample is sent to a laboratory for confirmation

-- Any driver may be asked to take a saliva test at any time.
+- the results of this lab test form the basis for charging the driver Any driver may be asked to take a saliva test at any time.
 The saliva tests do not detect prescription drugs or common medications such as cold and flu tablets.